iamdominic2/Clash-of-The-Wild/README.md

-# 🗡️ Clash of the Wild
+# Clash of The Wild
 **LINK: https://iamdominic2.github.io/Clash-of-The-Wild/**

 A Zelda-inspired 2D top-down action RPG.
 Step into an dangerous 2D world as a hero armed only with a stone sword to ward off aggressive monsters, dodge enemy projectiles, gain EXP to level up, and manage your health with potions and Max HP power-ups!.